 The state of Virginia recently announced a new Veterans Identification Card for Virginia state residents.
 This card will serve as an official veterans ID card and proof of veterans status for state residents.
-These cards can be used any time you need to show proof of service, including for military discounts at stores, state parks, or other businesses, or other veterans benefits (here is a list of participating Virgina retailers and other outlets).
+These cards can be used any time you need to show proof of military service, including for military discounts at stores, state parks, or other businesses, or other veterans benefits (here is a list of participating Virgina retailers and other outlets).

 How to Apply for Virginia Veterans ID Card